-Traveling to Italy during Christmas time requires to know the holidays’ tradition.
+Traveling to Italy during Christmas time requires knowing the holidays’ tradition.
 It’s about food, celebrations, and gifts.
 Epifania Italy is the last of the period, but it is so cool, especially for kids.

 Italian holidays’ tradition